code-312/ceic-jekyll/pages/services/community-benefits-agreements.md

     new dispensary and the Coalition.</p><h2>The Future</h2><p>We have an action plan to bring this CBA and negotiate its binding terms with licensed cannabis businesses.
-    We encourage you to join us, especially at public meetings for proposed dispensaries in 2020 — for the most up to date public meetings regarding new sites for cannabis businesses, DM or follow us <a href="https://www.facebook.com/CannaEquityIL">@CannaEquityIL</a>.
+    We encourage you to join us, especially at public meetings for proposed dispensaries — for the most up to date public meetings regarding new sites for cannabis businesses, DM or follow us <a href="https://www.facebook.com/CannaEquityIL">@CannaEquityIL</a>.
-    We welcome everyone across the state to engage with this campaign, so that the “plus-1” dispensaries statewide are working with community partners.</p><h2>How to Create a Community Benefit Agreement </h2><p>The Cannabis Equity Illinois Coalition welcomes you to use our Community Benefits Agreement toolkit to develop your own plan to bring positive investment and opportunity to your community.<br><br>Every community is different.
+    We welcome everyone across the state to engage with this campaign, so that the “plus-1” dispensaries statewide are working with community partners.</p><h2>How to Create a Community Benefit Agreement</h2><p>The Cannabis Equity Illinois Coalition welcomes you to use our Community Benefits Agreement toolkit to develop your own plan to bring positive investment and opportunity to your community.<br><br>Every community is different.
 You, and other leaders in your community, know the needs